CERTCC/Vultron/docs/topics/process_models/em/principles.md

 obligation*.

 !!! note ""
-    Participants SHOULD not publish information about the vulnerability when there is an active embargo.
+    Participants SHOULD NOT publish information about the vulnerability when there is an active embargo.

 !!! note ""